-This has been the daydream title of my future TED talk for some time, written both as a working title, and as a mantra like reminder for me personally (a reminder that I need to fully research and publish on the idea in order to one day qualify to being invited to speak at TED!).
+This has been the daydreamed title of my future TED talk for some time now.
+Written both as a working title, and a mantra like reminder for me personally, to properly research and write more about the idea in order to one day qualify to give a TED talk.

 The point of the title is twofold.
-Firstly, the generally clear and basic idea that we have trouble understanding each other.
-Secondly, in the deliberately oxymoronic nature of saying something is ‘like literally’, only that now, officially, it’s both oxymoronic and not, since the 2013 dictionary definition addition of literally to include ‘emphasis while not being literally true’.
+Firstly, the generally ‘literal’ idea that we have trouble understanding each other.
+Secondly, in the deliberately oxymoronic nature of saying something is “like, literally”, while at the same time it not being oxymoronic, since the 2013 addition to the dictionary definition of literally to include “emphasis while not being literally true”.

 In these senses, the following Anglo-EU Translation Guide struck a big chord with me recently: